imperugo/imperugo.github.io/_drafts/2014-06-09-top-framework-for-net-web-developers.markdown

 ######Website: *[http://www.asp.net/web-api](http://www.asp.net/web-api)*<br/>
 ######Source code: *[http://aspnetwebstack.codeplex.com/](http://aspnetwebstack.codeplex.com/)*<br/>

-ASP.NET Web API probably  is the best solution if you know ASP.NET MVC and you don't have time to learn something else like NancyFx, NodeJs and so on;
+ASP.NET Web API is probably the best solution if you know ASP.NET MVC and you don't have time to learn something else like NancyFx, NodeJs and so on;
 The approach is very similar to MVC (Controller + Action).
-Fortunately it doesn't have the dependency to System.Web but it's a Framework totally separate from MVC and sometime you have to replicate the same code on MVC and Web API.
+Fortunately it doesn't have the dependency to System.Web but it's a Framework totally separate from MVC and sometime you have to duplicate the same code on MVC and Web API because the same interface/class has a different namespace.

 <br/>